Tonight (1999 TV programme): Presenters

 Sir Trevor McDonald presented links for the programme.
 During this time the programme was known as Tonight with Trevor McDonald.
-He left in late 2007, with the return of News at Ten on Monday, 14 January 2008, which McDonald co-presented, along with Julie Etchingham, until 30 October 2008.
+He left in late 2007, with the return of News at Ten on Monday, 14 January 2008, which McDonald co-presented, along with Julie Etchingham, until 20 November 2008.

 However, on 6 November 2008 McDonald presented links again for the programme, though this is thought to be a one-off as it was a high-profile 9pm slot.
-Trevor will stay with the programme, to report on high-profile stories.
-When he was not presenting links, he was an interviewer talking to people in some places.
+Trevor would stay with the programme, to report on high-profile stories.
+When he was not presenting links, he was an interviewer talking to people in some places, for example he interviewing tenor Russell Watson on the 30 May 2008 edition of the programme.

 In October 2009, it was announced that Etchingham would present the relaunched programme on 7 January 2010 – with the show airing once a week on Thursdays at 7:30pm, or later in some regions.

 Julie presented the programme for the final time on 3 February 2022, announcing that she would now be reporting for the show.

 On 9 March 2022, Paul Brand was confirmed to be the new presenter of the programme.